bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 bazel build ios-app
 ```

-The Bazel command line has hundreds of possibilites, which can be found in the
+The Bazel command line has hundreds of options, which can be found in the
 [Bazel
 documentation](https://docs.bazel.build/versions/master/command-line-reference.html).
 For iOS developers, a set of useful flags is available at